j3k0/cordova-non-renewing-subscription/README.md

 The extension will keep in cache the value for the expiry date, so it's not making requests to the server more than once.

-Of course, when subscription are handled on a "per-user" basis and not "per-device", you will want to reset the cached value when user changes.
+Of course, when subscriptions are handled on a "per-user" basis and not "per-device", you will want to reset the cached value when user changes.

 ### Handling login/logout events

-When an user logs in or out, you will want to reset the expiry date cached by the extension.
+When a user logs in or out, you will want to reset the expiry date cached by the extension.

 To do so, just call `nonRenewing.reset();`.